Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Readout Correction for Mid-Circuit Measurements

 We demonstrate the correction of readout errors on MCMs by performing the above protocol on a circuit designed to protect the memory of a qubit in the $\ket{1}$ state, shown in \fig\ref{fig:fig4}a.
 Real-time active feedback is performed using the open-source control hardware \texttt{QubiC} \cite{xu2021qubic, xu2023qubic}.
-When MRC is utilized for MCMs, the conditional readout value of the measured qubit now depends on the Pauli that is sampled before readout.
+When MRC is utilized for MCMs, the conditional readout value of the measured qubit now depends on the Pauli that is sampled before readout, and thus the conditional operation on the memory qubit is a function of this Pauli, $f(P)$; the random sampling of $P$ and the calculation of $f(P)$ are performed many times before runtime, but the conditional bit-flip $X_c$ is performed in real-time with a feedback latency of 150 ns.
 In \fig\ref{fig:fig4}b, we plot the probability of measuring the memory qubit in $\ket{0}$ as a function of the number ($N$) of rounds of MCMs.
 We find that for the raw output, the probability is $\sim$5\% for $N=1$, growing to $\sim$23\% for $N=10$.
 When we perform the MCMs with MRC, this probability is reduced significantly, growing to only $\sim$18\% for $N=10$ rounds of MCMs.
-This difference can be explained by the fact that, in the ideal scenario, the ancilla qubit should be in $\ket{1}$ before each MCM --- indicating that the memory qubit has not experience a bit-flip --- which has a lower readout fidelity than the ground state.
-However, with MRC the readout fidelities are equal ($p(0|0) = p(1|1)$), so the error in the raw output will grow faster than the results with MRC.
+This difference can be explained by the fact that, in the ideal scenario, the ancilla qubit should be in $\ket{1}$ before each MCM --- indicating that the memory qubit has not experience a bit-flip --- which normally has a lower readout fidelity than the ground state.
+However, with MRC the readout fidelities are equal [$p(0|0) = p(1|1)$], so the error in the raw output will grow faster than the results with MRC.
 Additionally, inserting a random Pauli before the measurement can decouple the ancilla qubit from the memory qubit, ensuring that the error grows smoothly and monotonically.
 Finally, when we add QPRC to the MCMs performed with MRC, this reduces the probability of measuring the memory qubit in $\ket{0}$ by $\sim$1\% compared to just using MRC.
 The difference between MRC and MRC + QPRC is consistent with a bit-flip rate of 1.1\% measured for the ancilla qubit prior to the experiment.